how to avoid the flu, mercy health cincinnati

 The single most effective way to prevent the flu is by getting an annual flu vaccine.
 According to the Centers for Disease Control and Prevention (CDC), the flu vaccine reduces the risk of flu-related hospitalizations and severe illness significantly.

 • Why every year?
 The flu virus evolves rapidly, and vaccines are updated annually to match the most prevalent strains.
+Dr. Casper emphasizes this, adding that it takes about two weeks for the antibodies to form, making it important to get vaccinated at least that long before travel or holiday parties.

 • Who should get it?
 Everyone 6 months and older, especially those at high risk, such as young children, older adults, pregnant individuals and people with chronic health conditions.